Banksville, New York: Geography

+Culture and landmarks

-The Banksville Community House
+Community House

 The Banksville Community House (BCH) was founded in 1937 by R. Eugene Curry and Julian Howay.
-It originally was located in Finch's Country Store to serve the residents of the community especially the younger children and for a local Boy Scout Troop.
+It originally was located in Finch's Country Store to serve the residents of the community, especially the younger children, and for a local Boy Scout Troop.
 Howay recognized the need for a place to hold children's activities in the area as well as for families to gather.
 Additionally, there were many immigrants living and moving to the area, so a need arose for a place where they would receive help with their citizenship papers and getting acclimated to the area as well as the United States.
 The BCH was serving the needs of both the young and their parents as well as newcomers to Banksville in a variety of ways.
 The original location moved from Finch's General Store after Curry and Howay were able to get financial backing to construct a new community house solely dedicated for its own use.
 One of the people who helped start the BCH, Mr. Herbert Betrand, bought the Old Jensen Farm in 1939, which was originally an apple orchard.
 This is the present location of where the BCH is today on Banksville Avenue in Greenwich on the state line border of New York.

 Banksville has a proud history of its residents serving in the military during almost every war in American history starting with the American Revolution.
 The Middle Patent Cemetery is the final resting place for many of these patriots.
 During World War II, many young men in Banksville went off to war.
 The BCH became headquarters for people in both Connecticut and New York to meet together and make a difference in the war effort including doing such tasks as rolling bandages.

 For many years, the BCH in conjunction with the United Way of Greenwich, sponsored a summer camp.
 The popularity waned as it ceased operation in the early 2000s.
 The BCH time and time again has been a place where people come together during war times and peace times to contribute to the strong feeling of a community.